NextronSystems/thor-util-manual/usage/templates.rst

 TechPreview configuration
 -------------------------

-If you always want to download the latest TechPreview instead of the standard THOR version, add:
+To always download the latest TechPreview instead of the standard THOR version, add:

 .. code:: yaml